geerlingguy/raspberry-pi-dramble/README.md

 #### Private Docker Registry Usage

 The Pi Dramble includes a built-in Docker registry that is used to host Drupal images for deployment to Kubernetes.
-To use the Docker Registry manually (to push or pull images):
+To use the Docker registry manually (to push or pull images):

   1. Edit your `/etc/hosts` file and add the line: